As a Developer of MobilePay API's , you'll be working with credentials issued to you from MobilePay, as well as tokens.

 refresh_tokenare subject to strict storage requirements to ensure that they are not leaked.

-- Although Access Tokens can be renewed at any time using Refresh Tokens, they should be renewed when old ones have expired, or when getting access to a new resource for the first time.
+refresh_token, they should only be renewed when old ones have expired, or when getting access to a new resource for the first time.

 You should only ask for a new token if the